panktishah62/prompt-agent/README.md

 Each scenario has explicit **pass/fail checks**, making scores objective and reproducible.

- The evaluator simulates full multi-turn caller/assistant transcripts via OpenAI, then applies rule-based checks and an optional LLM judge to produce natural-language rationales.
+ The evaluator simulates full multi-turn caller/assistant transcripts via OpenAI, then applies checks and an optional LLM judge to produce natural-language rationales.

 ---